godotengine/godot/modules/game_help/Terrain3D/doc/docs/integrating.md

      var height: float = terrain.storage.get_height(global_position)
 ```

+Nan is returned if the position is a hole, or not within a region.

 This is ideal for one lookup.
 However, if you wish to look up thousands of heights, it might be faster to retrieve the heightmap Image for the region and query it directly.
 However, note that `get_height()` will interpolate between vertices, while this code will not.

 ```gdscript
      var region_index: int = terrain.storage.get_region_index(global_position)